mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 Since the release 1.0.0, mainnet.cash supports [CashTokens](https://github.com/bitjson/cashtokens#readme) and [BCMR](https://github.com/bitjson/chip-bcmr) - BitcoinCash Metadata Registries.

-N.B.
-To support CashTokens we had to upgrade our core dependency libauth to v2, which made us to convert mainnet.cash library to an ESM module.

 All token related methods are available from `Wallet` class directly.
 This means that you can send BCH and CashTokens in the same transaction.

 Both fungible and non-fungible (NFT) tokens of the same category (tokenId) can share the same UTXO.
 Pure NFT just has its fungible token `amount` being 0.